DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ###Imread command and colour matrices
 **imread()** allows us to read the image. **float32sc()** changes the image into real values.The default representation for the Image object tells us its dimensions, storage type and colour space.
 The result could be a single matrix if the image is black/white, or a triple array that contains three matrices representing each color **(Red, Green, Blue)**.
 It is easier to work with images with the same representation, so we convert all of the color images to grayscale by averaging the values across the three color matrices.The result is a single matrix per image.
 Changing each image matrix into a vector allows us to save all results in a single matrix that contains the data for all images.
 The result is a single matrix per image.
-Changing each image matrix into a vector allows us to save all results in a single matrix that contains the data for all images.

 ***